chainguard-dev/edu/content/chainguard/chainguard-images/using-the-tag-history-api.md

 And you should get a long string token as output.

-You should now be ready for calling the API, either manually or programmatically.
+You should now be ready to call the API, either manually or programmatically.

 ## Calling the API